A Reform Jewish Community for all of Tucson

 There is no charge for Tikkun Leil Shavu'ot, but all are requested to bring a cheesecake or other dairy dessert.
 Please call the office at (520) 327-4501 to tell us what you're bringing.

-Shavu'ot Morning and Yizkor Service is led by Rabbi Samuel M. Cohon, Rabbi Jason Holtz and Cantorial Soloist Marjorie Hochberg in the Schlanger Chapel.
+Shavu'ot Morning and Yizkor Service is led by Rabbi Samuel M. Cohon, Rabbi Batsheva Appel, and Cantorial Soloist Marjorie Hochberg in the Schlanger Chapel.
 This service includes the morning liturgy with special psalms, the Yizkor service, and the reading of the Book of Ruth.
-The Shavu'ot morning and Yizkor Service is Wednesday, May 15th at 9:30 am.